palikar/alisp/doc/basic_doc.md

 ## Algorithms

-Several functions for basic algorithms for working with lists.
+Several functions of basic algorithms for working with lists.

 - ###**slice** : *(slice LIST FROM TO)*